eclipxe13/sepomexphp/README.md

 # License

-The SepomexPhp library is copyright © [Carlos C Soto](https://eclipxe.com.mx/) and licensed for use under the MIT License (MIT).
+The Eclipxe\SepomexPhp library is copyright © [Carlos C Soto](https://eclipxe.com.mx/)
+and licensed for use under the MIT License (MIT).
 Please see [LICENSE][] for more information.

 ## Data source